 3rd Day – Visit a local church and join in with the service (optional).
 Visit the school in the afternoon, engage in play activities with the children.
 Education preparation for the following days.

 4th – 7th Day – Various options – Days at school leading or observing lessons with teachers.
 Sharing other good education practices.
-Time at the health centre.
+Time at the health centre and if medical run a medical camp.
 Meet the Self Empowering Groups (SEG) working on economic growth.
 Visit to a local town and drinks in a local bar.
 Normally dancing with the family.
+Party with the teachers and health workers.

 10th/11th Day – Leave for Entebbe and Travel back home